Kevin Swindell

-Kevin Swindell (born February 21, 1989) is an American racing driver, who has competed in USAC and NASCAR competition.
+Kevin Swindell (born February 21, 1989) is an American former racing driver and entrepreneur, who has competed in USAC and NASCAR competition.
 He has won 77 races in various dirt racing series including the Chili Bowl Nationals.
 Swindell is the son of three time World of Outlaws Sprint Car champion Sammy Swindell.
+Swindell owns and operates Swindell Speedlab, a clothing brand as well as Victory Fuel, a brand of flavored water.

 Racing career

 Early career

 Swindell began his racing career at age 5 in go-karts in Memphis, Tennessee, finishing an impressive fourth in his Junior Novice kart series debut in 1995.
 He moved up to Jr. I after winning four races in six starts.
 He had the same result in 1997 there, four wins in six starts.
-In 1998, he won a 30-lap Iron Man race at Memphis and won four of five races in Jr. I karting in 2000.
+In 1998, he won a thirty-lap Iron Man race at Memphis and won four of five races in Jr. I karting in 2000.
 Swindell was the 2001 Jr. II kart champion in indoor karting and won the first champ kart race ever held on dirt.
-He even won the first ever champ kart race ran on pavement in 2002 and won the World Karting Association Grand National Championship title as well as winning his 2nd consecutive Tulsa Shootout Jr. II championship.
+He even won the first ever champ kart race ran on pavement in 2002 and won the World Karting Association Grand National Championship title as well as winning his second consecutive Tulsa Shootout Jr. II championship.